usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-java-sdk.rst

 Adding an OS Profile
 --------------------

 An Appliance Template must contain an operating system profile.
-This profile contains a subset of operating system packages required by the middleware an application software to run correctly.
+This profile contains a subset of operating system packages required by the middleware and application software to run correctly.
 Each operating system provided by UForge contains a set of standard operating system profile templates to choose from.
 These contain commonly used package bundles for the operating system to run, providing the basic operating system services.

 The "Minimal" OS profile contains the minimum set of packages for the operating system to run properly and provide a minimum set of networking services and administration tools.